woj-tek/petozoltan.github.io/_drafts/plans.md

 #### Constants should always be enums.

-Enums of one specific value set.
+Enums of one specific _value set_.
 (E.g. first names and last names are both Strings, but the _value set of first names_ and the _values set of last names_ are not assignible.)

 They can be provided with additional information.

-#### Prefixes in constant names
+#### Split into more enums

-When you see _prefixes_ in the constants' names, that is a clear sing that the constant set should be split into more enums.
+When you see _prefixes_ in the constants' names, that is a clear sign that the constant set should be split into more enums.

+The same goes when you see comments between the constants, saying "Here begin the ... constants".